l30nard0/mif/doc/readme.txt

                 Figure 1.
 MIF prototype architecture overview

 MIF-pvdman receives network configurations through Router Advertisement messages (RAs).
-Modified version of PvD-aware radvd is used.
+Modified version of PvD aware radvd is used.
 Each RA may contain one or more network configurations which are classified either as explicit or implicit PvDs.
 Explicit PvD is a set of coherent NDP options explicitly labeled with a unique PvD identifier and nested within a special NDP option called PVD